Isegahama stable (2007)

 Isegahama stable (伊勢ヶ濱部屋, Isegahama-beya), formerly known as Ajigawa stable from 1979 to 2007, is a stable of sumo wrestlers, part of the Isegahama ichimon or group of stables.
-Its current head coach is former yokozuna Asahifuji.
-As of January 2023 it had 19 wrestlers.
+Its current head coach is former yokozuna Terunofuji.

+Following the transfer of Miyagino stable's wrestlers and staff in March 2024, the stable's numbers climbed to become the most populous stable in the sport.
+As of May 2025, the stable had 37 wrestlers.